Percent Error Calculator

 Percentage error = (Vobserverd - Vtrue) / Vtrue x 100

-When calculated as we show above, the percentage error will be positive when the observed value is larger than the true, and it will be negative otherwise, so the sign of the error will be useful in understanding the direction of the error.
+When calculated as we show above, the sign of the error will be positive when the observed value is larger than the true.
+It will be negative otherwise, so the sign of the error is useful in understanding the direction of the error.
 Note that for chemistry and most sciences it is customary to preserve the sign of the error as its direction matters.
-The calculator will output negative errors with the minus sign in front of the percentage.
+The percent error calculator will output negative errors with the minus sign in front of the percentage.

 In some places the formula is written with (Vtrue - Vobserverd), which is incorrect, or at least inconvenient, as this reverses the sign.
 If you do not care about the directionality of the error, then just take the absolute: |Vobserverd - Vtrue| in the numerator.